 17th August 2023

-MSK Personalisation Project Manager, Matt Evans, recently spent time with Anna Krynicka, a First Contact Practitioner working for Lincolnshire Community Health Services, to find out more about how personalised approaches are embedded in service delivery and the associated challenges.
-Read Matt’s blog below.
+It's All About People Musculoskeletal (MSK) Personalisation Project Manager, Matt Evans, recently spent time with Anna Krynicka, a First Contact Practitioner (FCP) working for Lincolnshire Community Health Services NHS Trust.
+He wanted to find out more about how personalised approaches are embedded in service delivery and the associated challenges.

 “How can I help you today?”

-What resonated with me was Anna’s approach to every single person who came into her clinic; she asked each one how she help them.
-It was reminiscent of my customer service days at a supermarket, but her question was far more sincere and heartfelt.
+What resonated with me was Anna’s approach to every single person who came into her clinic.
+She asked each one how she could help them.
+It was reminiscent of my customer service days at a supermarket, but the question she asked was far more sincere and heartfelt.
 It essentially set the scene for Anna to begin to understand what each person needed to do to manage their own conditions, placing an onus firmly on them.
 What could Anna do to help them help themselves?

 I asked about whether printed information might be helpful, mindful of people being overwhelmed by verbal detail and description during an appointment, but Anna corrected me.
 She warned of how limiting a print-out can be when the exercises she used were tailored exactly to support issues identified with individual patients.